 Five Departments of La Libertad, Sonsonate & Usulután in Central & Coastal El Salvador.

-Credit to small-holder grain farmers, and assistance with collective purchasing organic & chemical inputs.
+Agriculture: credit to small-holder grain farmers, and assistance with collective purchasing of organic & chemical inputs.

-Micro-loans: training, small loans & on-going technical assistance to families starting small businesses such as chicken-raising, used-clothing or food sales & services.
+Credit & micro-loans: training, small loans & ongoing technical assistance to families starting small businesses such as chicken-raising, used clothing, or food sales & services.

 Pay-it-forward animal-raising: basic training, technical support & animals(pigs).
 Credit for pig sties, and support with marketing.

-Vocational training in leather work for youth, weaving, and hand-dyed indigo handy-crafts; teaching garden, library and afterschool programming for children and youth.
+Income generation: vocational training in leather work for youth, weaving, and hand-dyed indigo handy-crafts; teaching garden, library, and afterschool programming for children and youth.
 Art classes for youth.

 El Salvador has an estimated population of 6.1 million people living in the country, and more than 1.2 million outside.
 These expatriates were displaced by a 12-year civil war.
-20% of the population lives in extreme poverty, and accounts for only 3% of its wealth.
-El Salvador has the 5th lowest per capita income in the continent when adjusted for cost of living, and its GDP per capita is ranks 135th in the world.
-Remittances are the largest source of income for the country (17%); making El Salvador highly dependent on illegal out-migration, and specially vulnerable to economic downturns.
-The World Bank estimates the proportion of people living inextreme poverty would double to 40% without these remittances.
-Most of the population El Salvador’s population is young.
+20% of the population lives in extreme poverty and accounts for only 3% of its wealth.
+El Salvador has the 5th lowest per capita income in the continent when adjusted for cost of living, and its GDP per capita ranks 135th in the world.
+Remittances are the largest source of income for the country (17%); making El Salvador highly dependent on illegal out-migration, and especially vulnerable to economic downturns.
+The World Bank estimates the proportion of people living in extreme poverty would double to 40% without these remittances.
+Most of the population in El Salvador’s population is young.